Amy Jump

-Amy Jump (born 1972) is a British screenwriter and editor, best known for films including Kill List, A Field in England, and High-Rise.
-She and her husband, director Ben Wheatley, have been described as 'one of the most formidable creative partnerships in film'.
-Jump won a British Independent Film Award for Best Screenplay for both Kill List and Sightseers.
+Amy Jump (born 1972) is a British screenwriter, film editor and film producer.
+She is best known for writing and editing such films as Kill List (2011), A Field in England (2013) and High-Rise (2015).
+She and her husband, director Ben Wheatley, have been described by Creative Review as "one of the most formidable creative partnerships in film".
+Jump won a British Independent Film Award for Best Screenplay for both Kill List and Sightseers (2012).

 Life and work

 Jump was born in Islington in 1972.
 She met her future husband and collaborator, director Ben Wheatley, while both were studying for their A-Levels.
 She encouraged Wheatley to study on the same foundation art course after graduation.
 The couple now live together in Brighton.